Facts and Frequently Asked Questions

 How do I apply to Linfield?

-Students interested in applying for admission to the McMinnville campus of Linfield should submit the Common Application, along with the Linfield supplement form.
-Other requirements include an official copy of high school or college transcripts, official SAT or ACT scores, one teacher recommendation and the Secondary School Report, typically filled out by a counselor.
+Students interested in applying for admission to the McMinnville campus of Linfield should submit the Common Application, along with the Linfield member questions.
+Other requirements include an official copy of high school or college transcripts, one teacher recommendation and the School Report, typically filled out by a counselor.
+Students with a cumulative GPA of 3.0 or higher may select not to submit official SAT or ACT scores.

 How hard is it to get accepted to Linfield?
 What is your selectivity?